jpaulm/javafbp/README.md

 Java Implementation of "Classical" Flow-Based Programming (FBP)

-Latest release is actually `v4.1.3`, although the highest version on Maven is `v4.1.2`.
-The jar file - `javafbp-4.1.3.jar` - can be obtained from the Releases folder, or from `build/libs`.
+Latest release is `v4.1.3` <!-- although the highest version on Maven is `v4.1.2`-->.
+The jar file - `javafbp-4.1.3.jar` - can be obtained from the Releases folder, from `build/libs`, or from Maven.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/javafbp.svg?label=JavaFBP)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22javafbp%22)